CharlesB91/harry-potter-quiz/README.md

 ### User Experience Testing

-- Asked family members to review my website on various devices on how they found the site.
-This included how well they navigated if they understood the general idea and concepts.
+- Asked family members to review my quiz on various devices on how they found the site.
+This included how well they navigated if they understood the general idea and concept.
 Did receive positive feedback however it was pointed out that the home and instructions button should be at top of page for easy navigation.
 Therefore after this feedback i implemented a nav bar.

 ## Bugs

 ### Resolved Bugs

-- GoogleLight House Error - Encountered an error with google lighthouse stating the there was a error with contrasting colours and foreground.
+- GoogleLight House Error - Encountered an error with google lighthouse stating that there was a error with contrasting colours and foreground.
 After extensive uncommenting code i.e. process of elimination it was discovered that the sliding instruction bar was causing this error.
-Tired to change this background colour however was still receiving this error.
-Instead decided to create a modal box for instruction tab.
+Tired to change the background colour for this however was still receiving this error.
+However instead decided to create a modal box for instruction tab.
 Issue now resolved.
 - Release Button Issue - When clicking on an answer this would then lead you to the next question however this button would still have the highlighted colour effect.
 Decided in this case to remove the hover background colour on the answer buttons which resolved the issue.
 Researched stack overflow & google but could not find a suitable solution.
 - Background image Issue - When viewing the quiz on different screen sizes there appeared to be a lot of which space.
 Spoke to mentor regarding this and was suggested i could use 100vw.
 This still did not resolve the issues and after extensive googling I found the resolution on stack overflow. (https://stackoverflow.com/questions/25319124/white-space-below-background-cover-responsive).
 - Quiz Timmer Issue.
 When the user was able to see a question and select an answer the quiz was quickly moving onto the other question before any feedback could be provided on the selected button i.e. red or green.
 Found a timer solution which was implemented into my js code. (https://stackoverflow.com/questions/17883692/how-to-set-time-delay-in-javascript).